POLITICAL WORK BIO,

 I am currently on a hiatus from organizing in order to complete a Master in Public Policy and a Master in Social Welfare (Social Work) through Luskin School of Public Affairs at University of California, Los Angeles (UCLA).
 Through this education, I hope to deepen my insights as an advocate and my competence as an organizer.

-Alongside my studies, I have also worked as a Graduate Student Researcher at the UCLA Labor Center on two projects: research on labor, poverty, and homelessness that my co-researcher and I synthesized into a 60-minute TedTalk-style plenary for the Los Angeles Federation of Labor's 2023 Summit; and research on the rise of child labor across the U.S., which is being used to coalesce cross-sector stakeholders to advocate for stronger and more critical labor protections.
+Alongside my studies, I have also worked as a Graduate Student Researcher at the UCLA Labor Center on two projects: research on labor, poverty, and homelessness that my co-researcher and I synthesized into a 60-minute plenary presented by the Los Angeles Federation of Labor's President, Yvonne Wheeler, at their 2023 Summit; and research on the rise of child labor across the U.S., which is being used to coalesce cross-sector stakeholders to advocate for stronger and more critical labor protections.

 My direction: may I stay grounded in radical vision, and my work guided by the people.